jcq/wedding/src/pages/about/index.md

 ---
 ### Megan

-Originally from Ohio, The offspring of career public servants, Megan has devoted their career to fighting for environmental justice, political change, and puppies.
+Originally from Ohio, the offspring of career public servants, Megan has devoted their career to fighting for environmental justice, political change, and puppies.
 As a burgeoning urban farmer, Megan raises two dogs, six chickens, and, incidentally, one turkey.

 They have yet have a campaign end in victory, but there's always a first time.